victorbarres/SyntheticEEG/Readme.txt

 Important: The code uses triplot function -> This is the fieldtrip/private function and not the default matlab function!
 -> So make sure Fieldtrip is on the Matlab path.

+Issue with biograph...
+But really using the module system should be optional..